 Sandy Spring Rural Village Plan Highlights:

-In the spring of 2013, the Montgomery County Council approved a plan for the Sandy Spring Rural Village.
-The 1998 Sandy Spring/Ashton Master Planrecognized that the details of the village center concept were beyond its scope, and recommended more detailed study and analysis to develop the concept.
-This Plan will follow the guidance in the 1998 Master Plan and determine how to best connect the new fire station into a village center concept, design a village green, and determine the feasibility of realigning Brooke Road using the following three goals:
+The 1998 Sandy Spring/Ashton Master Plan recognized that the details of a new village center concept were beyond its scope and recommended more detailed study and analysis to develop the concept.
+This new Sandy Spring Rural Village Plan will follow the guidance in the 1998 Master Plan and determine how to best connect the new fire station into a village center concept using the following three goals:

 -Preserve the rich cultural history of the area